gkjohnson/convert-three-examples-to-imports/README.md

 - Exported objects from a script are added onto the global `THREE` object.
 - `RaytraceWorker.js` is excluded from the transformation because it is to be loaded into a web worker.
 - `libs` is excluded because they are external libraries.
+- **TODO** Exclude `Nodes` and `SEA3D` libraries

+## Final Structure

+Every HTML and javascript example file will be converted to a `<name>.module.js` and `<name>.module.html` variant.

+The module javascript versions will be converted to UMD versions with the original name.

+Some examples will only work in the module-less environment because their scripts will need to be manually converted.

 ## Process